snscaimito/snscaimito.github.com/_posts/2014-11-20-coaching-through-a-translator.markdown

 tags:
 - en
 categories:
-- China
+- china
-- Coaching
+- coaching
-- Culture
+- culture
 ---
 Since the beginning of my engagement in China I've been working with translators.
 Most employees of my client do not understand/speak English well or what they can say themselves is very limited.
 But even, if they only know a few words, they pronounce them in perfect American English.
 That, of course, doesn't help much to convey anything meaningful.